johnymontana/neo4j-osmnx-experiments/README.md

-# python-notebook-template
+# neo4j-osmnx-experiments

-A template project for Python / Jupyter projects using Poetry.
+Working with OpenStreetMap data in Neo4j using OSMnx.

 ## Setup